ocornut/imgui/examples/README.txt

  MISC COMMENTS AND SUGGESTIONS
 ---------------------------------------

- - Newcomers, read 'PROGRAMMER GUIDE' in imgui.cpp for notes on how to setup ImGui in your codebase.
+ - Please read 'PROGRAMMER GUIDE' in imgui.cpp for notes on how to setup Dear ImGui in your codebase.

- - Please read the comments and instruction at the top of each file.
+   Please read the comments and instruction at the top of each file.

  - If you are using of the backend provided here, so you can copy the imgui_impl_xxx.cpp/h files to your project and use them unmodified.
 Each imgui_impl_xxxx.cpp comes with its own individual ChangeLog at the top of the .cpp files, so if you want to update them later it will be easier to catch up with what changed.

- - To LEARN how to setup imgui, you may refer to 'example_glfw_opengl2/' because is the simplest one to read.
-   However, do NOT USE the OpenGL2 renderer if your code is using any modern GL3+ calls.
-   Mixing old fixed-pipeline OpenGL2 and modern OpenGL3+ is going to make everything more complicated.
-   Read comments below for details.
-If you are not sure, in doubt, use the OpenGL3 renderer.

  - Dear ImGui has 0 to 1 frame of lag for most behaviors, at 60 FPS your experience should be pleasant.
    However, consider that OS mouse cursors are typically drawn through a specific hardware accelerated path